IjzerenHein/firestorter/docs/API.md

 ## Collection

-The Collection class lays at the heart of `react-firestore-mobx`.
+The Collection class lays at the heart of `firestorter`.
 It represents a collection in Firestore and its queried data.
 It is observable so that it can be efficiently linked to a React Component using `mobx-react`'s `observer` pattern.